Professional Certificate of Adolescent Counselling

-Independent study: Participants will engage in readings and activities throughout the program.
+Independent study: Participants will engage in approximately 10 hours of readings and activities per week throughout the program.

 You will require internet access and a laptop, computer or other device that will enable you to join a virtual classroom and access an online learning portal.
 Your chosen device requires a camera, microphone and sound.

 You do not need to complete any prerequisites for this program.
-However, it is most relevant if you have worked in areas such as education, community work, nursing and allied health professions, youth clubs or sporting associations or are looking to work in these areas.
+However, it is most relevant if you are working in areas such as education, community work, nursing and allied health professions, youth clubs or sporting associations or are looking to work in these areas.